jgraph/www.diagrams.net-source/doc/faq/custom-plugins-confluence-cloud.md

 **Note:** You can only use these in the draw.io editor, and not when viewing a diagram.

-## Customize Confluence Cloud to load a draw.io plugin by default
+## Customise Confluence Cloud to load a draw.io plugin by default

 1. Go to the _draw.io Configuration_ tab in the _draw.io Configuration_ section of your Confluence Cloud settings.
 2. Add the [**plugin ID**](/doc/faq/plugins.html) you want to load by default to the ``plugins`` option in the JSON code.
 Add multiple plugins separated by a semicolon.